Academic Resource Center

 Reid Campus Center 216

 The Office of Religious and Spiritual life works to promote religious diversity and spiritual engagement on campus.
 The programming from this office seeks to create opportunities for interfaith dialogue among religiously affiliated groups which include: Hillel-Shalom, Muslim Student Association, Namaste Meditation Club, Orthodox Christian Fellowship, Catholics on Campus, Society of Friends, Whitman Christian Fellowship, and Whitman College Unitarian Universalists.
 Interfaith discussions ("Nourish"), worship services, service projects, and high holy day meals are among the many activities supported by the office.
-Counseling services also are available.
+Pastoral care and spiritual guidance available.

 Olin Hall 316